apache/nuttx/README.txt

   ***** WARNING *****

-  As described above, whenever you use a configuration, you really should always refresh the configuration the following command *before* you make
+  As described above, whenever you use a configuration, you really should always refresh the configuration with the following command *before* you make NuttX:
-  NuttX:

     make oldconfig